 The relationship between practicing this stillness of mind and receiving the power of God is one of the themes running through the words of early Friends.
 In between this stillness and receiving divine power there is a clarity that arises, a necessary seeing of the way things really are, within and without.
 In another of his epistles, Fox urges Friends to, Stand still in that which is pure.
 If one gives patient, quiet attention to the pure Light of God within, it will reveal things in one’s consciousness and behavior that may be difficult to acknowledge.
 However, power is also given to overcome them and to change.
 Stand still in that which shows and discovers, and there doth strength immediately come in.

 At the Pendle Hill conference in April, we experienced two half-hour meetings for worship and one twenty-minute period of Centering Prayer.
 During the second morning’s meeting for worship there was a much more profound and fertile silence.
 Many felt encouraged to engage regularly in contemplative practices such as Centering Prayer or the kind of daily period of worship maintained at Pendle Hill.
 Regular practice can, indeed, help Friends today move toward a powerful collective spiritual transformation of the sort experienced by the first Quakers.
 More teaching about what happens during worship and prayer, and about the nature of consciousness would also be beneficial.
-In Maine this June, Cynthia and Paulette will co-facilitate another weekend retreat at the Northeast Guild for Spiritual Formation.

 The Quaker path springs from a deep communion with God This flows into the world as loving service, ministry, and prophetic truth telling.
 Opening to the consciousness to which the divine Light calls us requires that we learn the spiritual surrender that is practiced in meetings for worship and contemplative prayer.
 I look forward to the mutual enrichment that can come from continued dialogue between Christian contemplatives, contemporary prophetic people, and the rich teaching and practices of Quakerism.